For one Zika patient, lingering symptoms and few answers

 My mother was the first to suspect I was infected with the virus that arrived in Puerto Rico in December 2015, four months after I'd begun an assignment as Reuters' San Juan bureau chief.

-Initially, I laughed off her internet diagnosis as the overwrought worries of a long-distance mum.
+Initially, I laughed off her internet diagnosis as the overwrought worries of a long-distance mom.
 But I agreed to see my long-time physician during a visit home in late June.

 After listening to my symptoms and learning I'd been working in San Juan, Dr. Kevin Wallace of Murray Hill Medical Group called the New York City Health Department and arranged to have my blood sent for screening.
 Eight days later, I got the news.